terkelg/awesome-creative-coding/shaders.md

 ### GLSL Vertex Shaders

+### uniforms:
+These are a class of global variable that can be defined in GLSL shaders.
+They represent values that are uniform (unchanging) over the course of a rendering operation.
+Their values are set from outside of the shader, and they cannot be changed from within a shader.

 ### Swizzling
 Beyond being a great name — is a nice feature in GLSL for accessing the properties of a vector.
 You can get a single float from a vector using .r, .g, .b or .a.
 For example: